 Scott Heisler was a gregarious former football player and Marine who once he set his mind on something, was determined to succeed.
 During a random altercation, he was attacked in the head leading to a serious injury and severe brain swelling.
 As the years went on, Scott showed signs of erratic behavior and suffered from alcohol addiction.
 But he continued to be a tremendous athlete, using running as his outlet and completing numerous triathlons.
 In 2020, his mood changed and he became more negative and impatient.
 Scott took his life in September 2020 at the age of 45.
-His family donated his brain to the VA-BU-CLF Brain Bank, where researchers found tau protein consistent with early-stage CTE.
-Below, Scott's family shares his Legacy so others out there can recognize when their loved one is struggling and get them the help they need.
+His family donated his brain to the UNITE Brain Bank, where researchers found tau protein consistent with early-stage CTE.
+Below, Scott’s family shares his Legacy so others out there can recognize when their loved one is struggling and get them the help they need.

 Warning: This story contains mentions of suicide and may be triggering to some readers.